luisbazo/DataScientistLuisBazoGarcia/md/DataScienceLuisBazoGarcia.md

 # Introduction

-This script reads a csv file with telemetry values from vehicules and performs different Machine Learning models to predict vehicule failures.
-Several models are assessed to
+This script reads a csv file with telemetry values from devices and trains different Machine Learning models to predict device failures.

 ## Main steps performed during the script

  1. Read the data from csv and initiate panda dataframe with the information
  2. Transform data columns types into readable values by ML models (strings are mapped as objects and they can't be read by models)
  3. Remove highly correlated columns.
-They don't provide any value to the model and reduce the efficiency and increase processing time
+They don't provide any value to the model, reduce the efficiency and increase processing time
  4. Assess majority class balance

       a.
-Given that false failures are highly predominant, downsample majority class to balance possitive and negative
+Given that false failures are highly predominant, downsample majority class to balance positives and negatives

       b.
-Scale data to standarize features magnitudes.
-That improves ML model training.
+Scale data to standardize feature magnitudes improving ML model training.

- 5. Split train dataset in train and test datasets respectivelly.
-Test dataset represents the 25% of the train dataset.
+ 5. Split initial dataset in train and test datasets respectively.
+Test dataset represents the 25% of the initial dataset.
  6. Train/Fit models and get predicted values for the test dataset.
-A separate thread is created for every single model trainin run.
+A separate thread is created for every single model-training run.
  7. Plot different metrics with models performance and compare model calibration

  Please note: The Machine Learning models used for this exercise are the ones provided by the sklearn library of Python.